Boiler controls and thermostats

 This doesn't affect the temperature the boiler is set at.
 For that you will need a temperature control on your boiler, or a thermostat.

 Mechanical timers are simple to set, but your boiler always turns on and off at the same time each day.
 This may not suit you if you have different weekday and weekend routines.
-If you want flexibility, it's worth thinking about getting a programmer - see below.
+If you want flexibility, it's worth thinking about getting a programmer, or a smart thermostat.

 The most efficient systems will allow you to have zoned heating, so you can set different temperatures in different rooms.
 One way of doing this is through a smart thermostat system, which will also allow you to control your heating from your phone when you're away from home.